-Euphorbia plants contain a white sap or latex that causes the problems.
+Euphorbia plants contain a white sap or latex that cause the problems.
 The most common injury occurs when the sap gets into an eye.
 Here is some more in-depth information from the Indian Journal of Opthalmology, with cites cases of eye injury from specific euphorbia species.
-The latex could cause blindness, so it is important to get medical help as soon as possible if you do get the sap in your eye.
-Different species can cause different symptoms, but a burning sensation and pain are the most common.
-These symptoms can occur just by touching the plant so wearing gloves while handling them may be a good idea.
-I have never had that problem, but everyone is different.
-Better safe than sorry.

 Read more about my euphorbia below here.

-There are many other euphorbias out there.
-Remember to check the Latin name of the plant because the common name most likely will not contain the word euphorbia.
-The pictures below are of a few different euphorbias.
-Probably the most well-known euphorbia is the poinsettia or Euphorbia pulcherrima.
+Pictured below are a few different euphorbias and the most well-known euphorbia is the poinsettia or Euphorbia pulcherrima.
 The sap can cause irritation like the others, so definitely don’t get it in your eyes or mouth.

-Another well-known euphorbia is the crown of thorns or Euphorbia milii.
-They have been hybridized to have different color “flowers” (bracts) other than the normal red color.
+Another well-known euphorbia is the crown of thorns or Euphorbia milii, which have been hybridized to have different color “flowers” (bracts) other than the normal red color.
 The pink one below and the variegated foliage of the next one make them more collectible to some people.

 The point of this post is to let you know thatf: